About the course

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisors will work with them to ensure that they have additional support.

-- completion of a 3,000-word literature review by the end of the seventh term (14th term for part-time students);
+- completion of a literature review by the end of the seventh term (optional but strongly recommended for 3 year degrees, 14th term for part-time students);

 - confirmation of your status, by viva and presentation, before the end of the ninth term (18th term for part-time students); and